For the last two years Eliza has hosted a morning tea in memory of her beloved grandma, to whom she was very close.

 Maria and the team at Richardson & Wrench, Hurlstone Park, hosted their first morning tea after an employee’s granddaughter was diagnosed with leukaemia, aged four.
 They have hosted every year since and this year will be their eighth Biggest Morning Tea!

 Australia’s Biggest Morning Tea host Nina R’s journey through cancer had taken her through chemotherapy and a mastectomy – supported all the way by her best friend, Nina G.

 A community radio personality at Tank FM in the regional town of Kempsey, NSW, Brenda Elkington hosted her first morning tea last year.

 You don’t have to be affected by cancer to attend or host a morning tea.
 I feel so great after doing it and I hope it encourages others to host as well.

-This is the 11th year Iman will be hosting Australia’s Biggest Morning at the primary school where she works as a library technician.
-Starting off small in 2007 by providing morning tea for staff, Iman now hosts alongside volunteers to cater for the whole school of about 550 staff and students.
+Iman and Hala have hosted 11 Australia’s Biggest Morning Tea’s at their primary school.
+Starting off small in 2007 by providing morning tea for staff, Iman now hosts alongside volunteers to cater for the entire school of about 550 staff and students.

 A three time cancer survivor, South Australian Nancy Murdock is nothing short of an inspiration.

 After losing family members and a close friend to cancer, Louise wanted to do something about it.
 Here’s how she encouraged those within her community to rally together to support Australia’s Biggest Morning Tea.